How is Zeffy free?

 The IRS exempts 501(c)(5) organizations from paying federal income tax, with the exception of any funds used for political and lobbying activities.

 Unlike 501(c)(3) nonprofit organizations, individual contributions to 501(c)(5) are not tax deductible as charitable contributions.
-They can be exempted from taxes if they count as "ordinary and necessary" business expenses, such as labor union dues.
+They can qualify for tax exemption if they count as "ordinary and necessary" business expenses, such as labor union dues.

 There might be agricultural organizations that offer educational benefits, in such a case, they will qualify for both 501(c)(5) and 501(c)(3) status.

 Most nonprofits in this position prefer to move ahead with the 501(c)(3) designation because individual contributions to them are tax-exempt.
-This designation even helps to attract more donations, as supporters prefer to contribute to 501(c)(3) for tax relief.
+This designation even helps to attract more charitable contributions, as supporters prefer to contribute to 501(c)(3) for tax relief.

 Types of Organizations Exempted Under Section 501(c)(5)